 It is the School's policy to provide equal educational and employment opportunity for all individuals.
-Therefore, the School prohibits all discrimination on the basis of race, color, religion, sex, age, national origin, disability, or veteran status.
-Complaints of discrimination or unfair application of this policy should be submitted pursuant to the School's Grievance Policy.
+Therefore, the School prohibits all discrimination on the basis of race, color, religion, sex, age, national origin, disability, citizenship status, or genetic information.
+Complaints of discrimination or unfair application of the policy or these procedures should be submitted pursuant to the School's Grievance Policy.